 Your daily shampoo ritual may help your hair feel squeaky clean, but it’s not helping keep your color bright or beautiful.
 “Hot water and shampoo, after repeated use, will dull your hair color,” Dorram warns.
-Instead, use a dry shampoo, like Alterna’s Cleanse Extend Translucent Dry Shampoo ($22) (an editor favorite!), to banish greasy roots and cut down your shampoo time.
+Instead, use a dry shampoo, like Alterna’s Cleanse Extend Translucent Dry Shampoo ($22), to banish greasy roots and cut down your shampoo time.

 Now that we’ve pinpointed our foes, it’s time to learn how to protect your glossy strands against them.
 “One of the best ways to protect [your] hair color throughout the year is to use a primer before styling [your] hair,” Dorram says.
-“I like Nuance Salma Hayek Soy Protein Primer Spray ($10).
+“I like Nuance Salma Hayek Soy Protein Primer Spray ($25).
 It protects the hair by evening the porosity.”
-Pureology’s Colour Fanatic ($24) and bumble and Bumble’s Hairdresser’s Invisible Oil Primer ($26) will also protect your strands in the face of heat, chlorine, and dryness.
+Pureology’s Colour Fanatic ($27) and Bumble and bumble’s Hairdresser’s Invisible Oil Primer ($28) will also protect your strands in the face of heat, chlorine, and dryness.

 Another option?
 Getting a filter for your showerhead.
 News flash: shower water actually contains chlorine—one study found that it can contain as much as half the amount of chlorine as a swimming pool.
 Not good news for your hair, obviously.
 The solution?
 A showerhead filter, like T3’s Source Shower Filters ($150), can filter out 95% of chlorine and help restore the water’s pH balance, leaving you with softer, shinier strands.